dakshrajput45/Pdf-image-text-extractor-with-smart-summary/README.md

 ## Approach

-For the initial setup, my priority was creating a clean, codebase.
+For the initial setup, my priority was creating a clean codebase.
 I focused on structuring the project with clear separations —frontend components, Context, and assets were well-organized, while the backend had separate folders for routes, controllers, service and middlewares.
 This allowed for easy scaling and easier debugging.

 I chose React.js for its flexibility and Tailwind CSS for its utility-first approach.
 For the drag-and-drop feature, I integrated React Dropzone, and used React Context API for state management to keep the code scalable.